Ferrexpo (LON:FXPO) Shares Down 10.8% – Here’s Why

 Ferrexpo Stock Performance

-Ferrexpo (LON:FXPO – Get Free Report) last announced its quarterly earnings results on Thursday, March 20th.
+Ferrexpo (LON:FXPO – Get Free Report) last announced its earnings results on Thursday, March 20th.
 The iron ore producer reported GBX (8.51) (($0.11)) earnings per share (EPS) for the quarter.
 Ferrexpo had a negative net margin of 6.50% and a negative return on equity of 5.13%.
-On average, analysts predict that Ferrexpo plc will post 3.7897311 earnings per share for the current year.
+As a group, equities research analysts predict that Ferrexpo plc will post 3.7897311 earnings per share for the current fiscal year.

 Ferrexpo Company Profile